vardanpetrossiantz/vardanpetrossiantz/README.md

 I am Vardan Petrossiantz, Legal Tech Lawyer at Freshfields Bruckhaus Deringer, Munich, Germany

-Working Legal Tech sphere since 2 years.
+Working in Legal Tech sphere since 2 years.
 I have done several projects on automated contract analysis.
 <!--
 **vardanpetrossiantz/vardanpetrossiantz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->